dirkfraanje/real-estate-care/README.md

 ## Visibility of system status

-Feedback for the user is provided through the main Snackbar (in App.vue) and by using popup's.
-While executing API actions a progress circular is shown so the user knows the system is working on it
+Feedback for the user is provided through the main Snackbar (in App.vue) and by using popup's

 ## System and real world match